EU urges Azerbaijan, Armenia to comply with peace deal

 France offers help

-Meanwhile, France on Thursday said it was ready to help build a lasting and balanced solution for all sides in the Nagorno-Karabakh conflict.
+Meanwhile, France on Thursday said it was ready to help build a lasting and balanced solution for all sides in the Nagorno-Karabakh conflict, after finally acknowledging that the side it supports, Armenia, has failed.

 The arrival of the peacekeepers on Tuesday to oversee the cease-fire between Azerbaijani troops and Armenian forces in the enclave extends Russia’s military footprint among the former Soviet republics it views as its strategic backyard.